In Which We Serve: Filming

 Shooting began at Denham Studios on 5 February 1942.
 From the start, Coward was happy to let production crew members take charge in their areas of expertise while he concentrated on directing the actors and creating his own portrayal of Kinross.
 However, he soon became bored with the mechanics of filmmaking and after six weeks he came to the studio only when scenes in which he appeared were being filmed.
 At one point, he invited the royal family to the set and newsreel footage of their visit proved to be good publicity for the film.

 During the filming, the character of Albert Fosdike, "Shorty" Blake's brother-in-law, was recast after actor William Hartnell turned up late for his first day of shooting.
 Coward berated Hartnell in front of cast and crew for his unprofessionalism.
 He then made him personally apologise to everyone before sacking him.
 Michael Anderson, the film's first-assistant director, took over the part (credited as "Mickey Anderson").

 Coward was anxious that it succeed, not only because it was his first film project, but because he felt it was his contribution to the war effort and he wanted it to be perceived as such by the public.
 The première was a gala event held as a benefit for several naval charities and Coward was pleased to see a large presence of military personnel.

 Richard Attenborough appeared as a sailor deserting his post under fire.
 His name and character were omitted from the original release-print credits but were subsequently added.

 Locations

 Interiors were filmed at Denham Studios, in Denham, Buckinghamshire.

 The destroyer played HMS Torrin.
 The Kinross family picnic scene, set during the Battle of Britain in 1940, was filmed on location on the Dunstable Downs in Bedfordshire.
+The pennant number of the ship in the exteriors is F12, which is HMS Kashmir, not Nepal.
+And as the movie was loosely based on the sinking of her sister, this would be appropriate.

 Although the filmmakers took great care to conceal locations because of wartime censorship, scenes were shot at Plymouth's naval dockyard in Devon and the naval station on the Isle of Portland.
 For example, the departure of Blake and Hardy was filmed in front of Devonport's original main entrance, the Keyham Dock Gate.
 Smeaton's Tower on the seafront at Plymouth Hoe was used for the shore-leave scenes between Shorty Blake (Mills) and his wife Freda (Kay Walsh).